 Flooding in Brisbane

-Brisbane sits on a flood plain which means flooding is possible.
-Brisbane City Council works to manage and reduce the risks of flooding to ensure our city remains safe and liveable.
+Brisbane sits on a floodplain which means flooding is possible.
+Council works to manage and reduce the risks of flooding to ensure our city remains safe and liveable.

-This page will help you understand the many aspects of flooding in Brisbane and ensure that you, your home and your business are safe, resilient and ready.
-Read about Council's flood plans and find out how to protect your home and business from flooding.
+Every flood is different, and it is important for residents, businesses and community organisations to understand the types of flooding and flood likelihood that may impact your property.
+This page will help you understand the many aspects of flooding in Brisbane and aims to support residents, community organisation or businesses to be safe, resilient and ready.
+Read about Council's flood information and find out how to protect your home, business and community organisation from flooding.

 Flood Information online

 Use Council’s free Flood Awareness Map to check the likelihood of flooding in your area or access the FloodWise Property Report to understand the risks, types of flooding and building requirements for your specific property.